oskarioksanen/fullstack_open_palautusrepo/osa0/0_6_uusi_muistiinpano_spa.md

-Here is a flow chart of creating a new note in https://studies.cs.helsinki.fi/exampleapp/spa:
+Here is a flow chart of creating a new note in Single app page version (https://studies.cs.helsinki.fi/exampleapp/spa):

 ```mermaid
 sequenceDiagram